Open Spaces in New Development: Create new open spaces and plazas in conjunction with new development.

 The City will seek to accomplish the following action steps to create new open spaces and plazas in conjunction with new development.

-- Encourage the creation of publicly-accessible open spaces and plazas through incentives and requirements.
+- Encourage the creation of equitable publicly-accessible open spaces and plazas through incentives and requirements.

 - Improve standards for public plazas and other non-park open spaces that give specific guidance on scale, design and maintenance of seating, lighting, landscaping and other amenities.

-- Ensure that the design of public plazas and open spaces utilize climate-sensitive design principles and other features that further the goals of this plan.
+- Ensure that the design of public plazas and open spaces utilize climate-sensitive design principles, do not harm archaeological/historic resources, and supportother features that further the goals of this plan.

-- Encourage design of open spaces and plazas that facilitate public access to, movement along, and views of public amenities such as the Mississippi River.
+- Encourage design of open spaces and plazas that are interconnected across developments, facilitate public access to, movement along, and views of public amenities such as the Mississippi River parks, trails, and historic and natural features.